dotnet/docs/docs/core/docker/building-net-docker-images.md

 #### Installing Docker Client

-Install [Docker 18.03](https://docs.docker.com/release-notes/docker-ce/) or later of the Docker client.
+Install the most recent version of [Docker](https://docs.docker.com/release-notes/docker-ce/).

-The Docker client can be installed in:
+Docker can be installed in:

 * Linux distributions